prezi/r2048/README.md

-# Implement 2048 in two days
+# Implement [2048](http://gabrielecirulli.github.io/2048/) in two days

-Demo project which shows how we (would like to) develop in Objective C at Prezi.
+Demo project which shows how we develop in Objective C at Prezi.

 ![Alt text](screenshot.png "Screenshot")